MMZK1526/Haskell-RM/README.md

 Despite its first appearance, Register Machines are actually very powerful: the system is Turing-complete.
 This means they are capable of basically whatever modern computers can do.

+### Performance

+TODO

 ### Gödelisation

-Intriguingly, there is a **ONE TO ONE** correspondence between natural numbers and Register Machines (Gödelisation).
-In other words, any natural number uniquely represents a Register Machine and *vice versa*.
+Intriguingly, there is a **ONE TO ONE** correspondence between natural s and Register Machines (Gödelisation).
+In other words, any natural  uniquely represents a Register Machine and *vice versa*.

-The foundation of Gödelisation lies in the following functions: let `F(x, y) = 2^x + (2y + 1)` and `f(x, y) = F(x, y) - 1`, it can be proven that the former is a bijection between pairs of natual numbers to positive numbers and the latter a bijection to natural numbers:
+The foundation of Gödelisation lies in the following functions: let `F(x, y) = 2^x + (2y + 1)` and `f(x, y) = F(x, y) - 1`, it can be proven that the former is a bijection between pairs of natual s to positive s and the latter a bijection to natural s:

 f|F|(x, y)
 ----|---|----